zone-live/Todo-MEAN_2/README.md

 # Todo MEAN2 App

 ## Development server
-Run `ng serve` for a dev server.
+Run `npm run build serve` for a node and angular server on the same port.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. check Package json for this command instructions.

 ## Code scaffolding